iamchrissmith/voting-bloc/README.md

    - [X] In creating/editing an election, admins can add candidates to the ballot

 ## Elections
-- [ ] Multiple elections can be added, voted in and have their results reported
+~- [ ] Multiple elections can be added, voted in and have their results reported~
 - [X] Elections should consist of candidates (i.e. a user role)
 - [X] All users should only be able to vote once in each election
 - [X] Once they have voted, users should be able to see how they voted